emeinhardt/fisher-lm/README.md

  2. a single .txt file containing vocabulary from the (processed) utterances.
  3. a single .txt file containing one (processed) utterance per line - suitable for input to kenlm.

-The code at the end will use kenlm to produce .arpa and .mmap files
+The code at the end will use kenlm to produce .arpa and .mmap files.

 ## Utterance processing